madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 Overview

 A system integration project to drive Carla, the Udacity self-driving car, around a test track.
 For this project, Robot Operating System (ROS) was utilized to implement core functionality of the autonomous vehicle system: traffic light detection, control, and waypoint following.

-As this was an individual submission, code testing was performed only on the simulator.

 [//]: # (Image References)